Application Isolation using NixOS Containers

 That’s a rather large chunk of code so let’s describe what each part does:

-• (2) Replicate shared desktop configuration by importing desktop.nix.
-Also, import the Home Manager to enable its use inside the container.
+.
+Also, import the Home Manager to enable its use inside the container. - (3) Replicate shared home configuration by importing

-• (4) Disable extra groups for the user.
-I do not want user inside the container to have access to the wheel group.
-Even more: I am yet to find a use-case where I need access to any specific group inside the container!
+is specified to use the same packages as the host. - (4) Disable extra groups for the user.
+I do not want user inside the container to have access to the

-• (6) Customization to the container configuration, i.e., installing vim. :)
+was more straightforward, and I haven’t run into race condition yet. - (6) Customization to the container configuration, i.e., installing vim. :)

 After rebuilding the virtual machine, we can log into it and try the following commands: